usf-cs272-spring2023/usf-cs272-spring2023.github.io/_projects/project-4.md

 ---
-title: Project 4 Final Project
+title: Project 4 Crawl
-navbar: Guides
+navbar: Resources
-layout: guides
+layout: resources
 key: 4.0
-bump: true
+# bump: true

 project: 4

 tags:
- - text: 'New'
+ - text: 'Pending'
-   type: 'is-primary'
+  #  type: 'is-primary'

-tests: 'project4_tests'
+# tests: 'project4_tests'
-review1: 'project4_review'
+# review1: 'project4_review'
-review0: 'project3_review1'
+# review0: 'project3_review1'
-design0: 'project3_design'
+# design0: 'project3_design'

 ---

+Pending

+{% comment %}

 For this project, you will extend your [previous project](project-{{ page.project | minus: 1 }}.html) to create a fully functional search engine.
 This is the **last project** for this course and is split into two main components: